-Irish primary legislation is freely available on the Irish Statute Book (eISB) website, 1922 onwards.
+All Irish primary legislation from 1922 onwards is available on the Irish Statute Book (eISB) website, together with most of the pre-1922 statutes still in force in Ireland after the Statute Law Revision Act 2007.
 The site is provided by The Office of the Attorney General, Ireland.
-It provides each act as passed, with commencement dates and lists of amendments.
+It contains each act as passed, with commencement dates and lists of amendments.

-Consolidated versions of selected Irish statutes are available on the website of the Irish Law Reform Commission.
+Consolidated versions of many Irish statutes can be found on the website of the Irish Law Reform Commission.

-The BAILII (British and Irish Legal Information Institute) website also has Irish statutes as passed from 1922 onwards.
+BAILII (the British and Irish Legal Information Institute) has Irish statutes as passed from 1922 onwards.

-Irish secondary legislation is published in the form of statutory instruments, or, (before 1948) statutory rules and orders.
-IALS Library's holdings go back to 1934:
+Irish secondary legislation is published in the form of statutory instruments, or (before 1948), statutory rules and orders; IALS Library holds them from 1934 onwards:

 Statutory rules and orders prior to 1948 were not published in bound volumes, so loose issues had to be collected by libraries and specially bound.
 IALS was fortunate to obtain some of these volumes (1934-1947) as a donation from the Foreign and Commonwealth Office Library and they are kept at classmark RES GA7.E.4.